Advertiser Disclosure

 Brookfield Corporation is a Toronto-based multinational asset management company that was originally established in 1899.
 The current iteration and BN stock symbol were established in December 2022 due to a non-conventional stock split.

 Investors are likely more familiar with the previous symbol BAM.TO.
 There still is a Brookfield Asset Management that trades under this symbol, but it is not the same entity.
-BAM.TO as we used to know it is now BN.TO.
+Investors who want to continue investing in the asset management company will want to purchase shares of BN.TO.

 It is dual-listed on the TSX and NYSE and is a constituent of the S&P/TSX 60 index.